CaroHaensch/carohaensch.github.io/index.md

 - "Statistics I for Social Scientists."
 University of Munich.
 WS 2021: 4 SWS.

 ## Seminars

+- "Introduction to the world of Big Data & Analytics."
+Mannheim Business School Summer School 2022.

 - "SURV699M: Review of Statistical Concepts."
 International Program in Survey and Data Science.
 SS 2022.